tusharrparihar/Telecom-Customer-Churn-Analysis-Prediction/README.md

 - **Feature importance values** were not captured in the saved notebook output — only the chart.
 Re-run the notebook cell to reproduce exact numbers.
 - **Fiber Optic churn spike is unexplained** by this dataset — root cause (price vs. reliability vs. support) requires further investigation.
 ---

-## 📄 License

-This project is licensed under the **MIT License**.

-Copyright (c) 2026 **Tushar Parihar**

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the **"Software"**), to deal in the Software without restriction, including without limitation the rights
-to:

-- Use
-- Copy
-- Modify
-- Merge
-- Publish
-- Distribute
-- Sublicense
-- Sell copies of the Software

-and to permit persons to whom the Software is furnished to do so, subject to the following condition:

-> The above copyright notice and this permission notice shall be included in all
-> copies or substantial portions of the Software.

 ### Disclaimer